EmmanuelScopelliti/EmmanuelScopelliti/README.md

 - 👋 Hi, I’m @EmmanuelScopelliti
 - 👀 I’m interested in Computer Science and DJing
-- 🌱 I’m currently learning Computer science, at UNIBZ
+- 🌱 I’m currently learning computer science, at UNIBZ, in Italy
 - 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me: by <a href="emmanuel.scopelliti17@gmail.com">mail</a>
+- 📫 How to reach me: by <a href="emmanuel.scopelliti17@gmail.com" target="_blank">mail</a>

 <!---
 EmmanuelScopelliti/EmmanuelScopelliti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.